 When Lyndon Baines Johnson passed civil rights laws he acknowledged that Republicans would gain power, he thought for at least 50 years.
 Nixon and later Reagan found it was reasonably easy to lure former southern Democrats over to the Republican party.
 Trump has used racial prejudices long before being elected.
 In addition to the initial anti black feelings he lashed out at immigrant Mexicans and Muslims.
 If we are all honest we are all prejudiced against outsiders, but increasingly modern Americans are living in harmony with different races and religions.

 Gun rights it turns out is another issue to overcome economic self interest.
 Financial interests (gun and ammunition manufacturers) have opened up rights that have led to a high murder rate, a high suicide rate and intimidation.
 In truth many feel frightened by violence and things they don't understand and feel they need protection.
-But it has proved to be a vicious circle with some fanning fear.
+But it has proved to be a vicious cycle with some fanning fear.

 There is another divide that has developed, rural and urban (suburban).
 Many in rural areas have a different life style Big industrial farming has made life very difficult for small farmers.
 Although it is changing, educated people tend to go to the cities.
 Some recognize this divide as critical to our politics.
 A recent blog: http://www.therealjohndavidson.com/2020/10/what-about-those-hicks.html